Married to the Blob: Viewing figures

+Critical response

 The episode received generally positive reviews from critics.

 Dennis Perkins of The A.V.
 Club gave the episode a B−, saying "I don’t want to be too hard on this episode.
 It’s always promising when the show tries something new, even if the results ultimately prove that not all experiments work out.
 And while I can’t say I’m clamoring for Comic Book Guy to enter The Simpsons’ regular rotation, the ending was a touching example of catchphrase re-purposing."

 Tony Sokol of Den of Geek gave the episode a 3.5 out of 5, signaling moderate reviews, saying "if you want to know if this is a good episode, I’d answer with an emphatic: kinda.
 A lot of Simpsons episodes that focus on secondary characters aren’t as crisp as the one focusing on the family, but ‘Married to the Blob’ only suffers because it is in the middle of a particularly good season."

 Teresa Lopez of TV Fanatic gave the episode a 3 out of 5, saying "Best episode ever?
 Not really, but I quite enjoyed all the comic, sci-fi, and various pop culture references."
 She then commented positively on the guests on the episode, saying "with appearances from Stan Lee and Harlan Ellison and a romance blossoming across the pages of Kumiko's Manga comic, the story was sweetly and entertainingly told.
 Kumiko's admiration of Comic Book Guy's snark perfectly reflects the reason why most Simpsons fans love Comic Book Guy.
 Plus, the hallucinatory sequence was a beautifully animated tribute to Anime director Hayao Miyazaki."

 Christian Allaire of the National Post also noted the hallucination scene, calling it "a charming tribute to animator Hayao Miyazaki."